 Still, so-called "umbrella" organizations such as the Tea Party Express, the Tea Party Patriots, FreedomWorks and others haven't, to date, put their names behind any one candidate.
 And only in recent weeks have tea party darlings such as U.S. senators Marco Rubio of Florida and Mike Lee of Utah finally weighed in — endorsing likely nominee Mitt Romney, the former Massachusetts governor whom some see as un-tea-party-like as one could be, in part because of his state's own health care reform law.

-Some local tea party groups (in Massachusetts, for example) have divided over divergent priorities — whether to make conservative economic principles or conservative social issues paramount.
+Some local tea party groups (in Massachusetts, for example) have divided over divergent priorities — whether to make conservative economic principals or conservative social issues paramount.
 Others, such as the Tennessee Tea Party, have disbanded altogether.

 In researching her recent book, "The Tea Party and the Remaking of Republican Conservatism," Harvard professor Theda Skocpol found that about 1,000 local tea party groups formed in 2009-2010.
 Today, she estimates there are about 600.
 A declining number, yes, but still what Skocpol, an expert on civic engagement, calls "a very good survival rate."